Does Cradle Cap Itch?

 When to See a Doctor About Cradle Cap

-In most cases, cradle cap isn’t uncomfortable and will go away on its own.
+In most cases, cradle cap isn’t uncomfortable and will go away on its own, but in some cases, it may persist.
 However, you should see your pediatrician if:

 How to Soothe Cradle Cap at Home